NileNinja/local-tabs/README.md

 1. Clone this repository or download the source code
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the `save-tabs` directory
+4. Click "Load unpacked" and select the `local-tabs` directory

 ## Usage